y20k/escapepod/README.md

 ## Frequent Questions

-### Where can I download Escapepod?
-Escapepod will be released on F-Droid and Google Play.
-You can also get an APK installer on [GitHub](https://github.com/y20k/escapepod/releases).

 ### Does Escapepod have playback queue?
 Escapepod has a simple up-next feature.
 Tap play on an episode while listening to another one.
 You will be be given the opportunity add it to the up-next slot.